STRHunter/TRIM/Readme.txt

    (The option -DMAX=0 indicates acgt characters in the sequence are kept unchanged)

-   To run the executable code 'data_cleaning':   $data_cleaning Genome.fna Genome.fna.txt
+   To run the executable code 'data_cleaning':   $./data_cleaning Genome.fna Genome.fna.txt

    'Genome.fna' is input file.
 It contains raw genome sequence that includes the non-acgt characters, annotationas and delimeters.
     The output will be stored in a file 'Genome.fna.txt' or any user specified filename, which will be the clean sequence containing only the acgt characters.